Midlands 103: News

 The newsroom is staffed by two full-time newsreaders and a sports correspondent.
 Midlands 103 also uses its own reporters and freelancers to cover events across the broadcast area.
 A sports reporter and commentators provide sports updates.
 The station produces its own local news bulletins for the region during peak times, with evening and weekend network bulletins produced by Bauer Media Audio Ireland.

 Sales and promotion

-Midlands 103 has 4 full time sales people covering the station's FM broadcast area, a classified sales person and business development officer.
-The station is also a part of the group of independent stations affiliated with the IRS+ national media sales and marketing bureau, which provides national and international branded advertising.

-Midlands 103 runs two annual awards ceremonies: the "Hospitality Awards" (which gives awards to pubs/bars, hotels, restaurants and the tourism sector), and the "Customer Service Awards" (which focus on customer service in retail and other business in the area).
+Midlands 103 is part of the group of independent stations affiliated with the IRS+ national media sales and marketing bureau, which provides national and international branded advertising.
+The station runs two annual awards ceremonies: the "Hospitality Awards" (which gives awards to pubs/bars, hotels, restaurants and the tourism sector), and the "Customer Service Awards" (which focus on customer service in retail and other business in the area).